quail-ink/docs.quail.ink/docs/writer/index.md

 ## Tools

 - [Obsidian Plugin](./obsidian-plugin): How to use the Obsidian plugin to publish your Obsidian notes to Quail.
+- [Quail CLI](./quail-cli): How to use the Quail CLI to interact with Quail through the command line.

 ## Other Topics